 Because, hello photo opps!

 The only travel bottle warmer I found that didn’t require you to boil water on a stove first or be plugged in for it to work.
 This one has a warming packet that you add to the water in the base cup.
 It heats the water and the stainless steel bottle that goes into it.
 Takes up to 2 minutes to warm the bottle.
-I am breastfeeding but I’m still kind of shy about breastfeeding in public and sometimes when Max is really sleepy he does better with the bottle anyways.
+I am breastfeeding but I’m still not fully comfortable breastfeeding in public (or when sitting next to a stranger) and sometimes when Max is really sleepy he does better with the bottle anyways.
 So we will be bringing a few packs of breastmilk in a little cooler bag and this warmer will be perfect for on the plane/ on the go!
 But here’s a little warning: there are “hot” packets which will boil the water and “warm” packets- make sure if you get this for bottles that you ONLY use the “warm” pouches!